ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-experience-agile-2019.md

 This personal growth requires that you go on a long term journey of transforming yourself as a leader.

 ## The Toyota Flow System, by Nigel Thurlow
-We all know that Toyota has always been a frontrunner with regard to Lean thinking, bringing the customer in the centre point of attention and establishing flow in the value creation pipeline.
+We all know that Toyota has always been a frontrunner with regard to Lean thinking, bringing the customer in the center point of attention and establishing flow in the value creation pipeline.
 The Toyota Production System (TPS) - with its two pillars: continuous improvement & respect for people - as developed by Taiichi Ohno and Eiji Toyoda, is globally recognised as a strategic and human centered foundation to become a Lean and thriving enterprise.
 On this foundation 'the Toyota Way' has been developed as a philosophy with a set of principles and behaviors that can guide companies through their change and towards the right mindset.